What It's Like to Snorkel in the Galápagos Islands

 Her favorite?
 Sea lions, especially when they reach a certain age and become very playful.
 “They approach snorkelers and try and steal their flippers or just do pirouettes around them.”

 Green sea turtles stand out, especially given their high numbers here.
 “Though there are other places in the world where you might snorkel with sea turtles, in the Galápagos, the number of them together and their non-reaction to our presence allows us to have a special experience following them around.”

 Karina also pointed out the Galápagos penguin, often at the top of any avid traveller’s wildlife bucket list.
-It’s possible to find them at Tagus Cove and Bartholomew Island, usually busy and moving very fast, though still fantastic to see underwater.
-“They are not only endemic to the Galápagos, but where else in the world can you swim with penguins in the wild?”
+It’s possible to find them at Tagus Cove and Bartholomew Island, usually busy and moving very fast, though still fantastic to see while Galápagos Islands snorkeling.
+“They are not only endemic to the islands, but where else in the world can you swim with penguins in the wild?”

 Of course, sharks are always a thrilling sight and yet disarmingly peaceful, especially in the Galápagos.
 “Sharks here do not represent a threat to humans,” says Karina.
-“From reef sharks to hammerheads, it is possible in the Galápagos to have an amazing experience with this misunderstood predator.”
+“From reef sharks to hammerheads, it is possible to snorkel Galápagos Islands and have an amazing experience with this misunderstood predator.”

 Watch Video Now

 Video courtesy of Martin Loyola